28 April 2026

 NSW Health – Register for online ordering

-NSW Health – Influenza vaccine information
+NSW Health – Influenza Vaccination Program: for immunisation providers

-Vaccine deliveries
+Vaccine storage

 • vaccines MUST be stored between +2°C to +8°C during storage and transport and stored in their original packaging at all times (to protect them from temperature fluctuations and UV light) in accordance with the National Vaccine Storage Guidelines ‘Strive for 5’

-DoHAC – National Vaccine Storage Guidelines ‘Strive for 5’
+DoHDA – National Vaccine Storage Guidelines ‘Strive for 5’

-All adverse events after vaccination should be reported to the South Western Sydney Local Health District Public Health Unit on 1300 066 055
+All adverse events after vaccination should be reported to the South Western Sydney Local Health District Public Health Unit on 1300 066 055 or complete an adverse events following immunisation initial report form on the NSW Health website.

 Localised influenza information for vaccination providers